Skip to content

 Failure semantics

-Destructuring relies on the underlying JavaScript runtime: reading a property of null or undefined (e.g. let { name } = null) throws a TypeError, which Agency captures and surfaces as a failure Result.
-No exhaustiveness check is performed on match blocks — a match without a _ arm that matches no other arm silently does nothing.
+Destructuring relies on the underlying JavaScript runtime: reading a property of null or undefined (e.g. const { name } = null) throws a TypeError, which Agency captures and surfaces as a failure Result.
+At runtime, a match without a _ arm that matches no other arm is a no-op — no branch runs.